 This was the right product to introduce especially after the horrific events of World War 2.
 The community wanted to focus on the good aspects of life and the Submariner was the very thing that could give them that.

 Not only that but this watch made diving more reliable and safer due to its unidirectional rotating bezel.
 This feature helped divers calibrate their dive time accurately and prevent decompression sickness.
 This could be done by configuring the zero mark to the right set of minutes so the divers could resurface safely.

 This is one of the iconic watches that even non-watch fans might know about.
 The Speedmaster Professional from Omega has the distinction of being the first watch to be worn on the moon.
 But before it could be taken out on its astral trip, it was subjected to a series of crucial tests.
 Some of these tests included heated liquid immersion with temperatures of up to 93°C.

 Ever since then, the Omega Professional has been regarded as NASA’s official watch for space missions.
 It has also served as a commendable barometer for chronographs as well.
 To put it simply, if you have a watch that performs like the Speedmaster, then you’re made for life.

 5. The Cartier Tank

 The Cartier Tank truly deserves on our list of the most innovative classic and iconic watches ever built.
+The shape of it simply falls into the most iconic watches category.
 It was the first of its kind that was meant for military expeditions.
 It was said to have been inspired by a World War tank’s silhouette when seen from the top, which also explains the name.